BurlingtonCodeAcademy/jsah-june-2021-notes/week-1/session-2/operators.md

 A simple expression (like a plain number or a string) evaluates to just that value.

 A more complicated expression with operators keeps applying those operators until it gets down to a single value.

+When an expression is evaluated, it gives you back a value.
+The act of giving back the value is *returning*.

 > You can think of evaluation as *asking and answering* a question.